Student Movements on Campus

 By 1936, the Student Movement had begun to threaten the conservative administrators of the University of Minnesota.
 Dean Nicholson forbade Mr. Poucher, who oversaw the University’s postal services, to allow first class mail from the Progressive Student Council to be put in student mailboxes.
 In this and other cases he denied that this information was of interest to students.

-In 1936, the University Senate, directed by Dean Nicholson, put into place severe restrictions concerning the distribution of information he deemed “propaganda.”
-The University of Minnesota’s administration and Regents passed multiple rules to further limit or withdraw all of those rights from students.
+In 1936, the University Senate, directed by Dean Nicholson, put into place severe restrictions concerning the distribution of information that he deemed “propaganda,” to students.
+The University of Minnesota’s administration and Regents passed multiple rules to further limit or withdraw rights from students for the free exchange of ideas.
 Dean Nicholson would now determine what constituted “propaganda.”
 Approved information could only be placed on nine bulletin boards on the entire campus.
 Finally, new policies forbade any group “with partial allegiance to an off-campus group and non-University group” to participate in student government.

 The Minnesota Daily tracked the events around student rights and reported on the decisions made by the University Senate regarding limitations on student rights to distribute literature and participate in student government.
 The Daily also editorialized with concern about the decisions taken to limit student rights to distribute political information.